Kramers–Kronig relations: Applications in physics

+Optics

 Complex refractive index

 The Kramers–Kronig relations are used to relate the real and imaginary portions for the complex refractive index $\tilde{n} = n+i\kappa$ of a medium, where $\kappa$ is the extinction coefficient.
 Hence, in effect, this also applies for the complex relative permittivity and electric susceptibility.

-Optical activity
+The Sellmeier equation is directly connected to the Kramer-Kronig relations, and is used to approximate real and complex refractive index of materials far away from any resonances.

+Circular birefringence

-The Kramers–Kronig relations establish a connection between optical rotary dispersion and circular dichroism.
+In optical rotation, the Kramers–Kronig relations establish a connection between optical rotary dispersion and circular dichroism.

 Magneto-optics

 Kramers–Kronig relations enable exact solutions of nontrivial scattering problems, which find applications in magneto-optics.

+Ellipsometry

+In ellipsometry, Kramer-Kronig relations are applied to verify the measured values for the real and complex parts of the refractive index of thin films.

 Electron spectroscopy

 In electron energy loss spectroscopy, Kramers–Kronig analysis allows one to calculate the energy dependence of both real and imaginary parts of a specimen's light optical permittivity, together with other optical properties such as the absorption coefficient and reflectivity.

 In short, by measuring the number of high energy (e.g. 200 keV) electrons which lose a given amount of energy in traversing a very thin specimen (single scattering approximation), one can calculate the imaginary part of permittivity at that energy.
 Using this data with Kramers–Kronig analysis, one can calculate the real part of permittivity (as a function of energy) as well.

 This measurement is made with electrons, rather than with light, and can be done with very high spatial resolution.
 One might thereby, for example, look for ultraviolet (UV) absorption bands in a laboratory specimen of interstellar dust less than a 100 nm across, i.e. too small for UV spectroscopy.
 Although electron spectroscopy has poorer energy resolution than light spectroscopy, data on properties in visible, ultraviolet and soft x-ray spectral ranges may be recorded in the same experiment.

 In angle resolved photoemission spectroscopy the Kramers–Kronig relations can be used to link the real and imaginary parts of the electrons self-energy.
 This is characteristic of the many body interaction the electron experiences in the material.
 Notable examples are in the high temperature superconductors, where kinks corresponding to the real part of the self-energy are observed in the band dispersion and changes in the MDC width are also observed corresponding to the imaginary part of the self-energy.